ArmedPirate/CollaborationRaces/Races of the Jungle.md

 #### Hornheads
 Hornheads are the only saurial subrace to lean neutral or even lawful.
-Superstitious and set in their ways, hornheads will band together with other outsiders to form organizations to protect themsevles from hostile majorities.
+Superstitious and set in their ways, hornheads will band together with other outsiders to form organizations to protect themselves from hostile majorities.

 ***Ability Score Increase.*** Your Constitution score increases by 1 and your Wisdom score increases by 1.

-***Devout.*** You are proficient in your choice of one the following skills: History or Religon.
+***Devout.*** You are proficient in your choice of one the following skills: History or Religion.

 ***Horns.*** Your horns are natural weapons and can be used to make unarmed strikes.
 If you hit with it, you deal 1d4 + your Strength modifier piercing or bludgeoning damage, your choice, instead of the bludgeoning damage normal for an unarmed strike.

 ***Ram.*** Whenever you hit a creature with the special unarmed strike granted by your *horns* trait, you may make an additional attack against the same target as a bonus action during that turn.
-This attack can only be used to attempt to make a shove a creature attack (detalied in the *Player's Handbook*, pg.
+This attack can only be used to attempt to make a shove a creature attack (detailed in the *Player's Handbook*, pg.
 195).

 #### Finheads
 Finheads fit in best with other cultures.
 Their adaptive thinking and pack mentality lends well to working with others regardless of situation.